Andcircle/Term3_Proj1_Path_Planning/README.md

 If in left lane, there is no car within certain range both before and after current car's longitudinal postion, then left clear.

-If in right lane, there is no car within certain range both before and after current car's longitudinal postion, then left clear.
+If in right lane, there is no car within certain range both before and after current car's longitudinal postion, then right clear.

 Then the simple behavior planning works as following: